In the battle of the best true wireless earbuds, the AirPods Pro vs the Sony WF-1000XM3 is one of biggest head-to-heads of 2020.

 However, the AirPods Pro aren’t perfect.
 They’re expensive and even the new and improved design doesn’t mean they aren’t prone to slipping out of place from time to time.
 Which is why, when it comes to the best true wireless earbuds on the market, the Sony WF-1000XM3 wireless earbuds currently take our top spot.

-We rewarded the Sony WF-1000XM3 wireless earbuds 5 out of 5 stars when we reviewed them in late 2019, thanks to their top noise-cancellation, solid audio performance and minimal looks.
+We rewarded the Sony WF-1000XM3 wireless earbuds 5 out of 5 stars when we reviewed them last year, thanks to their top noise-cancellation, solid audio performance and minimal looks.
 But given that they’re similar to the Apple AirPods Pro in many ways, the big question is: which pair of true wireless earbuds should you buy?

 Of course, the answer will be different for everyone depending on your priorities and style.
 But below we’ve weighed up the pros and cons of each pair of earbuds based on key factors, like design and sound performance.